 New Jersey Jewish News

-pdf Forum probes link between religion, health (54 KB)
+Forum probes link between religion, health

 December 18, 2013 — At a program at Rutgers University, Rabbi David Ellenson, and Dr. Jeff Levin discuss the intersection of spirituality and health in Jewish tradition, with moderator Dr. Deborah Carr of Rutgers.